 Next comes the actual translation itself.
-This is very rarely an easy, word for word, literal process.
-The translator has to read through the text to be translated, absorb the meaning and then translate the meaning in the best way he or she can taking into account exactly who it is intended for.
+This is very rarely an easy, word-for-word, literal process.
+The translator has to read through the text to be translated, absorb the meaning and then translate the meaning in the best way he or she can take into account exactly who it is intended for.
 This may very well mean changing words and expressions which have a meaning in the original language but are meaningless when literally translated into the target language.
-It may take time to research and find expressions and vocabulary that suits the context of the document or text to be translated.
+It may take time to research and find expressions and vocabulary that suit the context of the document or text to be translated.
 This all takes time and this becomes part of the overall project.

 Next comes editing.
-This is usually done by the translator and is basically a process which involves reading through the document or text thoroughly and slowly to make sure it will be understood perfectly by the person who it is intended for.
+This is usually done by the translator and is basically a process that involves reading through the document or text thoroughly and slowly to make sure it will be understood perfectly by the person for who it is intended.